 The best approach, then?
 If you're going clubbing and there's known to be a bouncer at the door, step it up.
 Eschew the jeans and tees and sneakers (even trendier ones) for more formal wear.

 What about heels?
-Some clubs are notoriously sexist and expect women to wear heels, so for those women who prefer to sport less agonizing footwear, they can sometimes meet with unpleasant treatment from bouncers, unfortunately.
+Some clubs are notoriously sexist and expect women to wear heels, so for those women who prefer to sport less agonizing footwear, they, unfortunately, can sometimes meet with unpleasant treatment from bouncers.
 I wish we could report otherwise, but Paris is still a place where chauvinism is alive and well in certain corners, and some establishments in the capital enforce dress codes that would be decried as downright sexist in other places.

-Cabarets, Theatre, Opera, & Shows: What to Wear?
+Cabarets, Theatre, Opera, and Shows: What to Wear?

 Finally, if you're set for an evening at a traditional cabaret show, the Philharmonic, the theatre, or the opera, some basic advice applies.
 It's generally best to avoid sporting casual wear, especially at the opera, the Paris Philharmonic, and the theatre.
-These sorts of venues generally require formal attire: a dress or skirt and blouse for women, shirt, slacks and jacket for men (again, ties are often considered optional in France for men's formal attire).
-Women can wear flats, but they should be nice and properly maintained (i.e. not scuffed and worn looking).
+These sorts of venues generally require formal attire: a dress or skirt and blouse for women and shirt, slacks, and jacket for men (again, ties are often considered optional in France for men's formal attire).
+Women can wear flats, but they should be nice and properly maintained (i.e., not scuffed and worn looking).